mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 The syroc is an aerial reptiloid predator that hunts small- to mid-sized creatures on the surface of
 Syroe.
-An adult syroc measures approximately one and a half metres from head to tail and its leathery wings span from three to four metres, ending in sharp talons.
+An adult syroc measures approximately one and a half meters from head to tail and its leathery wings span from three to four meters, ending in sharp talons.
 Males and females use their talons for different purposes.
 Males use them to establish mating privileges and females to crack open hard-